Surviving China’s Re-Education Camps: A Personal Story of Oppression and Escape

 The authorities weren’t afraid of you testifying?

-Before I could leave, when one is sent to these camps to teach, I had to sign several confidentiality documents.
+Before I might leave, when one is sent to these camps to teach, I had to sign several confidentiality documents.
 My family and my colleagues were not aware of what was happening, of what I was going through.
 The only person who knew was the local officer who represented the Communist Party.
 Even my school principal didn’t know, nor did the police in my neighborhood.
 They were state secrets.
 I was able to leave because I am half Uzbek and I had received an invitation letter from my daughter.
-My Uighur husband couldn’t leave.
+My Uighur husband mightn’t leave.

 A former Chinese policeman testifies to the torture inflicted on the Uyghurs: “We beat them until they were bruised”